-A keloid is a cutaneous mass that characteristically develops following dermal injury.
+A keloid is a cutaneous mass that characteristically develops following a dermal injury.
 The keloid has beset dermatologists and cosmetic surgeons for decades, in view of both its pathological evolution and therapeutic challenges.
 Classically described as an overgrowth of tissue that extends beyond the borders of the original wound, keloids differ from that of hypertrophic scars.

 Many patients ask for their keloid scar to be “cut out,” or surgically excised, though this is hardly ever successful and, in fact, can result in an even bigger keloid scar coming back.
 There are many treatments for keloids, but no single therapeutic modality is best for all keloids.
-The location, size, and depth of the lesion, as well as the age of the patient and the past response to treatment will best determine the type of treatment used.
+The location, size, and depth of the lesion, as well as the age of the patient and the past response to treatment, will best determine the type of treatment used.

 Treatment options can involve any of the following, and involve combinations of the therapies listed below:

 Intralesional steroid injections, with triamcinolone, are a mainstay of treatment and prevention, though this usually requires multiple treatments.
 Patients will need to be seen for injections every 2-6 weeks until improvement is seen.

 These are used for both treatment and prevention, with minimal adverse effects, provided they are practical and acceptable to the patient.